 About us

-Our commitment is to the vulnerable women, children and young people requiring our help, support and protection.
-Our vision is to continue to maintain excellence in all aspects of our single sex service provision in terms of the Equality Act 2010.
+Our commitment remains firmly with the vulnerable women, children and young people who require our help, support and protection.
+We strive to maintain excellence across all aspects of our single-sex service provision in line with the Equality Act 2010.

-Finally, we acknowledge the immense courage of women, children and young people and their bravery in escaping the clutches of domestic abuse and confronting cultural barriers, enabling them to live a safer and prosperous life.
+Finally, we recognise and honour the immense courage of the women, children and young people we support.
+Their bravery in escaping domestic abuse and overcoming cultural barriers inspires our work every day and helps create pathways toward safer and more prosperous futures.

 What does Hemat Gryffe mean?